 The Queensland Art Gallery | Gallery of Modern Art (QAGOMA), through its Australian Cinémathèque, is excited to present the long-running and much-loved Brisbane International Film Festival.
 Across 11 days, BIFF 2020 will celebrate contemporary international and Australian screen culture with new-release features, documentaries, short films and curated strands, alongside screenings with live music, conversations, panel discussions and more.

-Welcome to the Brisbane International Film Festival (BIFF) 2019 — Queensland’s largest film festival, in the cultural heart of our State capital.
+Welcome to the Brisbane International Film Festival (BIFF) 2020 – Queensland’s largest film festival.

-Working alongside partners across the industry, we are expanding the slate of Queensland-made projects set to fill festival screens for years to come.
+As always, Screen Queensland has been working hard to support the industry to continue to create fresh and bold screen stories.
+Working alongside partners across the industry, we are generating new opportunities and expanding the slate of Queensland-made projects set to fill festival screens for years to come.
+Enjoy.

 Your wishlist helps you schedule your BIFF experience, showing your favourited sessions in a helpful timeline.
 To refer back to your wishlist later, you can email it to yourself to have onhand.

 Would you like to sign up to our e-newsletter?
 Receive the latest updates on new films and festival exclusives.